-Basin Electric Power Cooperative (Basin Electric) urges state legislatures and Congress to ensure that appropriate risk evaluation standards are incorporated into all legislative and regulatory initiatives so the laws take into consideration the impact of their work on citizens, businesses, private property, employment, and state and local government revenue.
+Basin Electric Power Cooperative (Basin Electric) urges state legislatures and Congress to ensure that cost-benefit analysis and appropriate risk evaluation standards are incorporated into all legislative and regulatory initiatives so the laws take into consideration the impact of their work on citizens, businesses, private property, employment, and state and local government revenue.
 Congress and state legislatures should refrain from imposing costly mandates without providing some form of financial compensation.